BeanieODM/beanie/docs/tutorial/relations.md

 ## Delete

-Delete method works the same way as write operations, but it uses other rules:
+Delete method works the same way as write operations, but it uses other rules.

-To delete all the links on the document deletion you should use the `DeleteRules.DELETE_LINKS` value for the `link_rule` parameter
+To delete all the links on the document deletion you should use the `DeleteRules.DELETE_LINKS` value for the `link_rule` parameter:

 ```python
 await house.delete(link_rule=DeleteRules.DELETE_LINKS)
 ```

-To keep linked documents you can use the `DO_NOTHING` rule
+To keep linked documents you can use the `DO_NOTHING` rule:

 ```python
 await house.delete(link_rule=DeleteRules.DO_NOTHING)